Cloud-Xplorer08/Amazon-Aurora/README.md

-# Introduction to Amazon Aurora
+# Working with Amazon Aurora
 ## Overview

 This lab introduces you to Amazon Aurora and provides you with a basic understanding of how to use Aurora.
 You will follow the steps to create an Aurora instance and then connect to it.